 If the host name in the SSL session certificate does not exactly match the expected server name attribute, and the host name also cannot successfully be validated in accordance with the wildcard acceptance criteria, the wildcarded host name verifier attempts to validate the SAN extensions.

 The SAN extensions are obtained from the SSL session certificate.
 The SAN extension values are iterated using a case-insensitive match.
-For any iterated value, if the dnsName attribute in the certificate matches the request URL, host name verification succeeds.
+For any iterated value, if the dnsName attribute in the certificate matches the request URL exactly or by wildcard comparison, host name verification succeeds.

 The wildcarded host name verifier class name is